kimchitsigai/Articles-and-Tutorials/salt_cloud.md

 Tools like Salt, Puppet and Chef allow you to issue commands on multiple machines at once; and also install and configure software.
 Salt has two main aspects: configuration management and remote execution; while cloud deployment is left to Salt Cloud.

+## Framework

+Salt Cloud is a public-cloud provisioning tool designed to automate the deployment of public-cloud servers.
+It integrates Salt Stack with DigitalOcean's [application programming interface (API)](https://www.digitalocean.com/api/) in a clean way; and manages cloud-based servers via virtual machine [maps](https://salt-cloud.readthedocs.org/en/latest/topics/map.html) and [profiles](http://salt-cloud.readthedocs.org/en/latest/topics/profiles.html).

 #### Salt Master & Salt Minion(s)

+DigitalOcean droplets (i.e. cloud servers or virtual private servers)  created with Salt Cloud are called *minions*, have Salt automatically installed, and are assigned to a specified *master*.
 The terms [master](http://docs.saltstack.com/topics/configuration.html#term-master) and [minion](http://docs.saltstack.com/topics/configuration.html#term-minion) refer to the controller and the controlled.
 The master is essentially the central coordinator for all of the minions &ndash; similar to a client/server configuration where the master is the server, and the minion is the client.

-## Framework

-Salt Cloud is a public-cloud provisioning tool designed to automate the deployment of public-cloud servers.
-It integrates SaltStack with DigitalOcean's [application programming interface (API)](https://www.digitalocean.com/api/) in a clean way; and manages cloud-based servers via virtual machine [maps](https://salt-cloud.readthedocs.org/en/latest/topics/map.html) and [profiles](http://salt-cloud.readthedocs.org/en/latest/topics/profiles.html).

-DigitalOcean droplets (i.e. cloud servers or virtual private servers)  created with Salt Cloud have Salt automatically installed and are assigned to a specified *master*.
-As previously mentioned, the Salt master is the central server that all *minions* (i.e., client servers) connect to.
 Commands are executed on the minions through the master, and minions send data back to the master (unless otherwise redirected with a [returner](http://docs.saltstack.com/ref/returners/index.html)).

 ## Benefits

 DigitalOcean droplets can be created individually or in large groups and can be provisioned and fully managed, without ever needing to be logged into.
-From deploying single virtual machines, to mapping and provisioning entire clouds, Salt Cloud is as scaleable as you need it to be.
+From deploying single virtual machines, to mapping and provisioning entire clouds, Salt Cloud is as scalable as you need it to be.

 ## Prerequisites